Questions and Answers for BamBooBat Bamboo Wood Bat: HBBBY Black Youth

 The BamBooBat Bamboo Wood Bat: HBBBY Black Youth bat will have a handle size that is 15/16".
 It is an average size handle on a wood bat.

-I have the power, but not so much of the speed, is this bat a good bat for players like me?
-I'm 13 5'6 132 pounds.
+I have the power, but not so much of the speed.
+Is this bat a good bat for players like me?
+I'm 13 years old, 5' 6", and 132 pounds.

 The BamBooBat Bamboo Wood Bat: HBBBY Black Youth being a drop 6-7 will be a good bat for someone who has power, and it is a balanced model so it should help you increase your bat speed.